RETA Investors Have Opportunity to Lead Reata Pharmaceuticals, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-30, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Reata Pharmaceuticals, Inc. ("Reata" or the "Company") (NASDAQ: RETA).
+BENSALEM, Pa., Jan.
+5, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Reata Pharmaceuticals, Inc. ("Reata" or the "Company") (NASDAQ: RETA).

 Class Period: November 9, 2020 – December 8, 2021